Amos Yee: Incarceration on child pornography charges

-Parole and re-arrest
+Parole violation and re-arrest

-Yee was released on parole on 7 October 2023, and moved into a shared housing with other sex offenders.
-On 23 October, Yee made a blog post reiterating his support for paedophilia and detailing his experiences in prison and under parole, as well as his plans to reoffend and return to Singapore.
-On 5 November, Yee made a second blog post, declaring his intention to popularise defending paedophiles and illegal public protests.
+Yee was released on parole on 7 October 2023, and moved into shared housing with other sex offenders.
+On 23 October, he made a blog post reiterating his support for paedophilia and detailing his experiences in prison and under parole, as well as his plans to reoffend and return to Singapore.
+On 5 November, Yee made a second blog post, declaring his intention to popularise the defence of paedophiles and illegal public protests.
 It was reported on 8 November that Yee had been re-arrested for violating parole conditions and had been transferred to the maximum security Stateville Correctional Center in Crest Hill, Illinois.
 On 12 December 2023, he was transferred to Danville Correctional Center, a medium security prison.
-His projected parole date was 7 November 2025, but Yee was readmitted to prison on the day of his release after violating parole conditions.
+After being released on his projected parole date of 7 November 2025, Yee was readmitted to prison on the same day for violation of parole conditions.

-As on 20 November 2025, Yee faces deportation to Singapore after released from Danville Correctional Center on parole.